the-road-to-learn-react/the-road-to-react/manuscript/react-modern/forms.md

 # leanpub-end-insert
 ~~~~~~~

-The new component is used by the App component.
-However, the App component still manages the state for the form, because the state is used in the App component to fetch data passed as props (`stories.data`) to the List component:
+The new component is instantiated in the App component.
+The App component still manages the state for the form though, because the state triggers the data request in the App component where the requested data will eventually get passed as props (here: `stories.data`) to the List component:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~